Parliamentary.ai

 Description

-- Set and publish well-being objectives aligned with national well-being goals (prosperity, resilience, health, equality, cohesive communities, vibrant culture, and responsible action).
+The bill defines "sustainable development" and mandates that public bodies (excluding Parliament and devolved administrations) must pursue it, setting and meeting well-being objectives aligned with eight national goals (prosperity, resilience, health, equality, cohesive communities, vibrant culture, and responsible global action).

-Joint Committee on Future Generations:
+Joint Committee on Future Generations

 Government Spending